-Options terminology becomes unreadable fast if the vocabulary is not clear.
-This post covers the terms that show up again and again: calls, puts, strike, premium, delta, volatility, and moneyness.
+Options terminology gets messy fast if the vocabulary is not clear.
+These are the terms that show up again and again: calls, puts, strike, premium, delta, volatility, and moneyness.

 If those basics are fuzzy, it is hard to see what you are actually buying, what the real risk is, or why two contracts on the same stock can behave very differently.